 Bringing entrepreneurial insights and innovation to your projects

 Innovation is generally thought to be just developing new products.
 However that is just one way to innovate.
-Research shows that product development innovation, on it's own, provides the lowest return on investment.
 There are actually 10 different types of innovation in a business context.
-Our team experience covers all 10 areas of business innovation.
+Some of the best innovation research shows that ‘product development innovation’, when done on it's own, provides the lowest return on investment.

 1. Profit model - how you make money